Cyphrme/CozeJS/README.md

 	specifies Ed25519 support.
 Hopefully this will motivate Javascript to include Ed25519.
 Also, [Paul has implemented Ed25519ph](
 	https://github.com/paulmillr/noble-ed25519/issues/63).

+- TODO use Paul's curves library.
+Currenty ESM builds are "broken", and we'll wait for it to be polished.
+(The imports are using Typescript `@` imports and not resolving to ESM files.)

+	Also, we'll preserve the current style somewhere so that we have a SubtleCrypto backend that can be used.

 - Javascript's `SubtleCrypto.sign(algorithm, key, data)` always hashes a message before signing while Go's ECDSA expects a digest to sign.
 This means that in